Up to 50% off sofas & mattresses — limited‑time deals.

 • Open depth / wall clearance: open depth 71, wall clearance 9

-• Upholstery category: fabric; positioned as durable, water-resistant, and easy-to-clean with a leather-like look
+• Upholstery category: fabric; durable, water-resistant, easy-clean, leather-like look

 • Motion type: power reclining